 Taking care of your personal financial wellbeing can be as important to your overall wellbeing as a roof over your head, nurturing your social connections, and maintaining your physical and mental health.
 The top eight secrets to ensure your financial wellbeing in retirement include:

 - Set aside your emergency savings account

 - Consider downsizing your home sooner rather than later

 - Understand potential risks and take steps to protect your assets

 - Learn about the best investments for retirees

 - Develop a retirement plan

 While approaching your finances in this way can be complex and a little daunting, a good adviser can help you identify the key issues and work out how to effectively address them.
 Ultimately, getting good advice can help you gain more financial confidence.
-While it may not happen overnight, the right approach and partnering with a trusted professional may be the key to managing your financial wellbeing, so please reach out to us if you’d like to arrange an initial no obligation and free consolation.
+While it may not happen overnight, the right approach and partnering with a trusted professional may be the key to managing your financial wellbeing, so reach out to us to arrange a complimentary, no obligation, initial consultation.
+It'd be our pleasure to assist.